Dear readers of ADxS.org, please forgive the disruption.

 PGE2 release

-Increased by IL-1β- given into brain
+Increased by IL-1β- released into the brain

 Reduced by peripheral administration

-Reduced in limbic regions due to prolonged administration
+Reduced in limbic regions through prolonged administration

 Serotonin

-Increased in limbic regions due to prolonged administration
+Increased in limbic regions through prolonged administration

 Dopamine

-Increased in limbic regions due to prolonged administration
+Increased in limbic regions through prolonged administration

-Another study confirms this for IL-1-b and TNF-a and, to a lesser extent, for CRP.80
+A further study confirms this for IL-1-b and TNF-a and, to a lesser extent, for CRP.80

 Plasma cortisol